-In 1974, the IKERLAN Research Centre was created, which currently has around 200 people involved in research and is one of Spain’s most avant-garde technology centers.
+In 1974, the IKERLAN Research Center was created, which currently employs more than 350 people in research and is one of the leading technology centers in Spain.

-In 1983, the Gizabidea Private Teaching Foundation was recognised, posthumous work of Don José Maria Arizmendiarrieta, who became responsible for the guardianship of the School buildings.
+In 1983, the Gizabidea Private Teaching Foundation was created, the posthumous work of Mr. José Mª Arizmendiarrieta, under whose tutelage the school buildings were transferred.